Insurance Claims for Spring Thaw Water Damage in Ontario

 Water damage from seepage is a huge issue for many homeowners.
 Your policy may or may not include coverage for seepage.
 If you do carry it, the damage must have occurred as a result of a sudden event in order to fall under seepage coverage and not as a result from a pre-existing or maintenance-related issue.

-Preszler Law Can Assist with Ontario Insurance Claims
+Preszler Injury Lawyers Can Assist with Ontario Insurance Claims

-If you have experienced water damage in your home as the result of the spring thaw, we invite you to call our team at Preszler Law for assistance.
-We can comb through your policy, explain what your coverage entails and help you file necessary paperwork for the claims process.
+If you have experienced water damage in your home as the result of the spring thaw, we invite you to call our team at Preszler Injury Lawyers for assistance.
+We may be able to comb through your policy, explain what your coverage entails, and help you file necessary paperwork for the claims process.

-We also will oversee your case diligently and alert you to any discrepancies on the insurer’s part.
-If you are unable to secure a fair settlement for your claim, we will search for ways to move forward with other compensation alternatives.
+We may be able to oversee your case diligently and alert you to any discrepancies on the insurer’s part.
+If you are unable to secure a fair settlement for your claim, we may be able to search for ways to move forward with other compensation alternatives.

-Contact the Preszler Law Firm in Ontario today to schedule a free consultation: 1-800-JUSTICE®.
+Contact the Preszler Injury Lawyers in Ontario today to schedule a free consultation: 1-800-JUSTICE®.